flir-cx/flir-yocto-documentation/backup-connection.md

 Make sure that this gives you a prompt, and that you are able to communicate with the device through ssh on wifi connection<br>

-Note: established secondary communication backdoor **is no guarantee** that this will continue to work as you manipulate the device.<br>
+Note: established secondary communication backup **is no guarantee** that this will continue to work as you manipulate the device.<br>
 **You are still on your own** should you do changes to the device.<br><br>

 ### Switching usb mode, restart usb